RyuNen344/koin-mpp-sample/NewMM.md

 - [Concurrencyの現状](https://kotlinlang.org/docs/kmm-concurrency-overview.html)

 ```
-Garbage collection and reference counting﻿
+Garbage collection and reference counting
 Objective-C and Swift use reference counting.
 Kotlin/Native has its own garbage collection too.
 Kotlin/Native garbage collection is integrated with Objective-C/Swift reference counting.
 You do not need to use anything special to control the lifetime of Kotlin/Native instances from Swift or Objective-C.
 ```